awsdocs/amazon-ecr-user-guide/doc_source/Registries.md

 ## Registry Authentication<a name="registry_auth"></a>

-You can use the AWS Management Console, the AWS CLI, or the AWS SDKs to create and manage repositories, and to perform some actions on images, such as listing or deleting them\.
+You can use the AWS Management Console, the AWS CLI, or the AWS SDKs to create and manage repositories\.
+You can also use those methods to perform some actions on images, such as listing or deleting them\.
 These clients use standard AWS authentication methods\.
-Although technically you can use the Amazon ECR API to push and pull images, you are much more likely to use Docker CLI \(or a language\-specific Docker library\) for these purposes\.
+Although technically you can use the Amazon ECR API to push and pull images, you are much more likely to use Docker CLI \(or a language\-specific Docker library\)\.

-Because the Docker CLI does not support the standard AWS authentication methods, you must authenticate your Docker client another way so that Amazon ECR knows who is requesting to push or pull an image\.
-If you are using the Docker CLI, then use the docker login command to authenticate to an Amazon ECR registry with an authorization token that is provided by Amazon ECR and is valid for 12 hours\.
-The [GetAuthorizationToken](http://docs.aws.amazon.com/AmazonECR/latest/APIReference/API_GetAuthorizationToken.html) API operation provides a base64\-encoded authorization token that contains a user name \(`AWS`\) and a password that you can decode and use in a docker login command\.
+Because the Docker CLI does not support the standard AWS authentication methods, you must authenticate your Docker client another way\.
+That way, Amazon ECR knows who is requesting to push or pull an image\.
+If you are using the Docker CLI, then use the docker login command to authenticate to an Amazon ECR registry\.
+Use an authorization token that is provided by Amazon ECR and is valid for 12 hours\.
+The [GetAuthorizationToken](https://docs.aws.amazon.com/AmazonECR/latest/APIReference/API_GetAuthorizationToken.html) API operation provides a base64\-encoded authorization token that contains a user name \(`AWS`\) and a password that you can decode and use in a docker login command\.
 However, a much simpler get\-login command \(which retrieves the token, decodes it, and converts it to a docker login command for you\) is available in the AWS CLI\.

 **To authenticate Docker to an Amazon ECR registry with get\-login** **Note**
 The get\-login command is available in the AWS CLI starting with version 1\.9\.15; however, we recommend version 1\.11\.91 or later for recent versions of Docker \(17\.06 or later\)\.
 You can check your AWS CLI version with the aws \-\-version command\.

 1. Run the aws ecr get\-login command\.
 The example below is for the default registry associated with the account making the request\.
 To access other account registries, use the `--registry-ids aws_account_id` option\.
-For more information, see [get\-login](http://docs.aws.amazon.com/cli/latest/reference/ecr/get-login.html) in the *AWS CLI Command Reference*\.
+For more information, see [get\-login](https://docs.aws.amazon.com/cli/latest/reference/ecr/get-login.html) in the *AWS CLI Command Reference*\.

    ```
-   aws ecr get-login --no-include-email
+   aws ecr get-login --region region --no-include-email
    ```

    Output: